lukestringer90/personal-website/_posts/2023-05-01-The-One-Minute-Manager.md

 ---
 layout: post
-title: The One Minute Managher
+title: The One Minute Manager
 excerpt_separator: <!--more-->

 ---